 7. Forgetting how the summer heat can affect your food

 "You know those adorable little strawberry Santas that are meant to look delightful plated up on the Christmas lunch table?
-Well, they don't exactly hold their shape if you use whipped cream straight from a can and it's a 34-plus degree day." – Emily Swanson, CHOICE digital engagement campaigner
+Well, they don't exactly hold their shape if you use whipped cream straight from a can and it's a 34-plus degree day." – Emily Swanson, CHOICE digital content editor

 Emily learned from her mistake and suggests whipping your own cream and adding some icing sugar or cream cheese to give it more structure.
 We also recommend keeping any cream-based desserts in the fridge and taking them out only when you're ready to serve them